-Since the smart home category exploded onto the tech scene, countless manufacturers have jumped on the bandwagon to the point that we’re now spoilt for choice.
+Since the smart home category exploded onto the tech scene, countless manufacturers have jumped on the bandwagon to the point that we’re now spoilt for choice, and that quickly expanded to include smart kitchenware, too.
 But which smart home products are worth buying?
 Which ones are actually useful, affordable, and compatible with the things you use every day?

-These are the seven products that we think are worth a space on your worktop.
+These are the 11 products that we think are worth a space on your worktop.